NovaVoidHowl/VRC-MultiOSC/README.md

 # VRC-MultiOSC

+*Notice: as I nolonger use the VRC software/platform no further update will be provided to this content*

 The VRC OSC implimentaion can support many apps sending data in (via port 9000), but only allows for one binding (port 9001) for outboud info.

 ## Solution - use an OSC router